akaalias/getstreamline/README.md

 ![Streamline Demo](https://github.com/akaalias/getstreamline/raw/main/demo.png)

+Hello and welcome!

-Hi there, Alexis here.
+Alexis here.
 Great to have you.

-Here’s the conundrum I’ve struggled with.
+If you’re an journaling/Obsidian fan, maybe this sounds familiar :)

-I love journaling in the morning with pen and paper because it’s a safe space where I can let my heart speak.
+I LOVE journaling with pen and paper in the morning.

+I gives me a safe space where I can *let* my heart speak.

-I also love digital note-taking with Obsidian because it’s an exciting space where I can let my mind wander.
+I *also* LOVE note-taking with Obsidian.

+It gives me an exciting space where I can *let* my mind wander.

-But:
+But… Here’s the CONUNDRUM I’ve struggled with.

 When I journal with pen and paper, I often want to reference something I had written down.

 There is no good way to link to a note in Obsidian without losing the peace and quiet that I cherish.

+So, NONE of my heart-felt and honest hand-written journaling notes will ever be part of my Obsidian ecosystem.

+Fuck.

+And when I write in Obsidian, it’s hard to focus.

+Either my mind wanders off by following a link to a note I just created.

-And when I write in Obsidian, either my mind wanders off too far or my inner editor starts criticizing my spelling as I type.
+OR my *inner editor* starts criticising my spelling as I type.

+So, my notes in Obsidian will perpetually lack a real depth and the creative roughness that would make them mine.

+FUCK!

+—

-So I built Streamline to solve this conundrum.
+So I built Streamline.

 It simply helps me: